angelorodem/SuggestionTrie/README.md

 # SuggestionTrie

-A simple crate that allows you to create a radix trie for suggestion search, it allows to index and search for data indexed by a set of keywords in microseconds.
+A Radix trie for suggestion search, it allows to search for data indexed by a set of keywords fast.

 * Compressed trie by default, more memory efficient for sparse tries
 * It supports a simple fuzzy to fix typos in the search.